mattermost/docs/source/install/self-managed-changelog.md

 ### Improvements

 #### User Interface (UI)
- - Updated the NPS plugin to version 1.2.0.
  - Added Files and Pinned Messages to the right-hand side Channel Info.
  - Improved the New Channel modal user interface.
  - Added the channel members list to the right-hand side Channel Info modal.
  - Added the ability to invite new users to a team from the **Add to channel** modal.
- - To be able to download images and copy public links for images quicker, a copy URL and download buttons were added to image thumbnails.
+ - To be able to download images and copy public links for images more quickly, a copy URL and download buttons were added to image thumbnails.
- - Added the ability to have one-character long channel names.
+ - Added the ability to have one character long channel names.
+ - Updated the NPS plugin to version 1.2.0 to add a new **Give Feedback** menu item to the **Help** menu to send feedback at anytime.

 #### Performance
  - Improved the performance of ``GetTeamsUnreadForUser`` when Collapsed Reply Threads is enabled.